 Where do I get refills for the hand sanitizer stands placed by OH&S?
 Environmental Services has access to the hand sanitizer stand refills.
 Contact the appropriate supervisor for your building and request refills.
 To the top ^

-May I get a flu shot from UAB OH&S Employee Health if I am not enrolled in the program?
-Currently, flu shots are given through OH&S Employee Health to Campus Employees whose work would warrant vaccination.
+May I get a flu shot from UAB OH&S Occupational Medicine if I am not enrolled in the program?
+Currently, flu shots are given through OH&S Occupational Medicine to Campus Employees whose work would warrant vaccination.
 Since this is determined by enrollment in the Employee Health Program, enrollment is required.
 To the top ^

-How often should I update my employee health enrollment in the UAB OH&S Employee Health Program?
+How often should I update my enrollment in the UAB OH&S Occupational Medicine Program?
 Enrollment must be updated at least every two years.
 Additionally, an enrollment update is required if you change jobs or your work exposures change.
 To the top ^

 How soon after my hire date do I have to take the Defensive Driving Training class?
 New employees that drive a UAB vehicle as part of their job should take the Defensive Driving Class within 90 days of employment and every three years after that.
 You must register for Defensive Driving Training – OHS DDC4 through the UAB Faculty & Staff Learning System.
 To the top ^